Shoury-Rana/PromptShell/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Here’s how to help:
+Here's how to help:

 1. Fork the repository.
 2. Create a branch: `git checkout -b feature/your-idea`.